galle fort

 Galle Fort during the Dutch rule

 After the arrival of the Dutch colonial rulers, the fort was expanded to its present size.
 A large number of constructions were added to the city with a sophisticated underground sewer drainage system.
-Most of the old constructions are still in good condition and being used for the last several centuries.
+Most of the old constructions are still in good condition and have been used for the last several centuries.

-Even though the Galle fort was occupied by the English in the 1800s, it was the Dutch, who made the strongest impact on Galle town, Galle Fort, harbour, and the people of the area.
+Even though the Galle fort was occupied by the English in the 1800s, it was the Dutch who made the strongest impact on Galle town, Galle Fort, harbour, and the people of the area.
 The town and Fort still retain the Old Dutch characteristics, Dutch architecture, names, and streets are almost not changed since they were first constructed.
 Leyn Baan Street (Lijnbaan meaning rope walk in Dutch), Lighthouse street (Zeeburg Street), and Great and Small Modarabaay Streets (Modderbaai) are some of the popular names of the Streets of the fort.

 Dutch Fort was taken over by the British